Emergency Manager Training Requirements

 Training Certificates

 EM coordinators will receive a certificate for satisfactory completion of courses.
 Certificates must be uploaded into SharePoint for review to receive credit.
-For questions about SharePoint or uploading certificates, please contact the HSEMD Training Team.
+For questions about SharePoint or uploading certificates, please contact the HSEM Training Team.